 When you visit an accountant or a financial advisor, you are trusting them with your financial well-being and your financial future.
 The last thing you expect is for your finances to be poorly managed or negligently handled.
 Like all professionals, accountants and financial advisors have certain rules they are required to follow when managing a client’s assets.

-If you think your accountant or financial advisor has misused your funds or has been negligent in the handling of your assets, you need expert advice and expert help in recovering for these losses.
+If you think your accountant or financial advisor has misused your funds or has been negligent in the handling of your assets, contact us.
+You need expert advice and help in recovering your losses.
 Our attorneys will meet with you to discuss your case and help you understand your rights.

 Dentists must follow the standard of care when rendering treatment to you or your family members.
 When a dentist fails to appropriately treat a patient by pulling the wrong tooth or failing to diagnose an infection, the results can be painful and can mean a lifetime of unpleasant dental treatment, surgeries, and reconstruction of part of your mouth.